wenjunche/adapter-interop-test/README.md

 # adapter-interop-test

-This is a platform app that is used by adapters (Dotnet and Java) to run tests with InterOp.
+This is a platform app that is used by adapters (Dotnet and Java) to run integration tests with InterOp.

+### Files

+- App Manifest:  public/app.json
+- Platform Provider: public/provider.html, src/platform-provider.ts
+- Platform Window: public/platform-window.html, src/platform-window.ts
+- Platform View: public/platform-view.html, src/platform-view.ts

+### Code
+The main logic is in src/platform-view.ts and src/platform-provider.ts
+- Context Handler: when receiving a context, creates a new context, with "1" appended to ticker field and send so adapters can validate the reponse.
+- Intent Handler: Listen to intent name "JsTestIntent".  when receiving an intent, creates a new context, with "1" appended to ticker field and send so adapters can validate the reponse.
+Intents from Java and .Net adapters are marked based on context.type.
+Both Adapters are listening to "DotNetIntent" and "JavaIntent" respectively.
+- interopOverride: Intent targets are set based on intent.name with UUID of integration tests in Java and .Net adapters.

 ### Run locally